edgecase/emacs-config/README.md

 2. `cd emacs-config`
 3. `rake`
 4. Open emacs with your app launcher of choice.
-You should see emacs downloading all the defined packages.
+You should see emacs downloading and compiling the defined packages.

 We have leveraged Phil Hagelberg's [emacs-starter-kit](https://github.com/technomancy/emacs-starter-kit)